linares222/SMA-simulator/README.md

 ## Environments

-### Lighthouse
+### Farol
-Agents must navigate to the lighthouse using Q-Learning.
-They receive the relative direction to the lighthouse as observation through sensors.
-The goal is to reach the lighthouse in the minimum number of steps.
+Agents must navigate to the farol using Q-Learning.
+They receive the relative direction to the farol as observation through sensors.
+The goal is to reach the farol in the minimum number of steps.

 **Characteristics:**
-- Observation: Relative direction to lighthouse
+- Observation: Relative direction to farol
 - Actions: Move in 4 directions (North, South, East, West)
-- Reward: Positive when reaching the lighthouse, negative for steps without progress
+- Reward: Positive when reaching the farol, negative for steps without progress

 ### Foraging
 Agents collect resources and deposit them in the nest.
 More complex environment that involves collecting resources and depositing them in the nest.